Jean de Brabant

 Jean de Brabant (born 20 September 1938) is a Canadian lawyer and entrepreneur.

 Les Atriums and Tropics North

 From 1976 to 1990 Brabant was engaged in real estate development in Montreal, partnering with Claude Laporte to purchase the bankrupt department store "Dupuis Frères" and converting it into a 215,000 square foot office building featuring two 8 story atria, with waterfalls and flowering plants.
-In 1986 Brabant conceived and began development of "Tropics North", ", a 12 story condominium, a distinctive characteristic of which is that all the apartments possess large terraces opening on to a 12 story high green-house, designed by Herb Ramsaier, (formerly chief landscape architect of Disney), to recreate a Hawaiian environment on the banks of the St. Lawrence.
+In 1986 Brabant conceived and began development of "Tropics North", ", a 12 story condominium, a distinctive characteristic of which is that all the apartments possess large terraces opening on to a 12 story high green-house, building designed by Tolchinsky & Goodz Architects with the gardens conceived by Herb Ramsaier, (formerly chief landscape architect of Disney), to recreate a Hawaiian environment on the banks of the St. Lawrence.
 The greenhouse features palm trees, bougainvillea and other tropical plants as well as a lagoon and waterfalls.

 The innovations that Tropics North and Les Atriums used were influential in the design of the Montreal Biodome.